Hypostasis of the Archons: Cosmology

 Unlike other Gnostic texts, Hypostasis does not focus on the structure of the world above.
 Instead, the text focuses on the creation and history of the material world.
 Eleleth describes the material and heavenly worlds as being separated by a veil.
 Yaldabaoth and the archons are made out of matter, which is formed from the shadows cast by this veil.

 Sabaoth's seven offspring represent the seven planets according to Ptolemy: the Sun, the Moon, Mercury, Venus, Mars, Jupiter, and Saturn.
-Eleleth is identified as a Luminary, which was a generic term for celestial objects that included both the Ptolmaic "planets" and the stars.
+Eleleth is identified as a Luminary, which was a generic term for celestial objects that included both the Ptolemaic "planets" and the stars.

 Gender

 Unlike most Greco-Roman traditions, Gnostic texts like Hypostasis present the divine as primarily feminine, not masculine or androgynous.
 Many of the text's revealer figures, including Sophia, Eve, Norea, and Zoe, are female.
 Seth himself barely appears in the Hypostasis.
 He is only identified as a son of Adam and Eve, not a heavenly figure.
-Instead, far more attention is given to his sister Norea, who Birger Pearson identifies as Seth's "feminine counterpart".
+Instead, far more attention is given to his sister Norea, whom Birger Pearson identifies as Seth's "feminine counterpart".
 Eve in particular represents three feminine roles: mother, daughter, and wife.
 She grants Adam life, emerges from his side, and later becomes his companion.
 In contrast, Death is personified as male.
 The archons are also presented as either androgynous or male, and their power is specifically masculine, as they attempt to rape both Norea and Eve.
 Eleleth and the True Man are exceptions to this pattern as male figures of enlightenment.